hayatbiralem/HeroGS/README.md

 - `npm install` Install npm dependencies
 - `gulp` Connect to the server, build examples and watch for changes

-then Open [localhost:8080](http://localhost:8080) from your browser
+then open [localhost:8080](http://localhost:8080) from your browser

 ## Browser support
 IE8+ - Because [IE8 is back from the dead](http://www.webdesignerdepot.com/2016/01/ie8-is-back-from-the-dead/)